Luke 13:25-30

 Never, never say anything that might possibly drive somebody away or offend them.
 Some love reputation, some seek influence, some love the esteem of others.
 Whatever it is, whoever desires to hold on to earthly temporal things, such person is what the Bible describes as a fool.
 Not being insulting, but just being honest.
 It’s absolutely foolish, to try to strive, to hold on, to temporal passing earthly things.

-Jim Elliot, the well known missionary, wrote in his journal, “He is no fool who gives what he cannot keep to gain that which he cannot lose.”
+Jim Elliot, the well-known missionary, wrote in his journal, “He is no fool who gives what he cannot keep to gain that which he cannot lose.”
 Wise words.
-Chamilia was just 22 years old when he wrote that back in 1949.
-What was he thinking about?
-When he wrote that down?
+Jim Eliot was just 22 years old when he wrote that back in 1949.
+Who was he thinking about, when he wrote that down?
 Notice he doesn’t publicize it like we do today.
 He didn’t put it on Twitter.
 There was no Twitter back then, but he just he wrote in his journal.
 This is private reflections.

 He’s thinking about his life.
 And obviously, he’s reflecting on the kingdom.
 Obviously, he was counting the cost.
 That was the result of his counting the cost.
 He was calculating the trade off, his all in exchange for the glory of God.
 His life, which he cannot keep, in exchange for eternal life.
 He was thinking about striving to enter the kingdom of God and what it would cost.
 This is what Jesus wanted his audience to think about and it’s what he is going to have us consider today as well.